 Sapna brings a strong corporate finance background to Gateway’s board.
 She graduated with a BS in Managerial Economics and a minor in Computer Science from UC Davis.
 She later earned her MBA from Vanderbilt University, concentrating in Finance and Strategy.
 Over the past 10 years, Sapna has held finance roles at various companies including Cisco Systems, McKesson, Autodesk, and Mervyn’s.
 Non-profit work has always been one of Sapna’s passions, and she has volunteered for a number of Bay Area organizations since childhood including, most recently, the Children’s Bay Area Discovery Museum, the Asian American Donor Program (AADP), and Reading Partners.
 Sapna and her husband, Brandon, live in San Francisco with their two young daughters.

-Felix is really excited to be joining the board as a middle school representative for the 2013-2014 term.
+Felix is really excited to be joining the board as a middle school representative.
 He describes himself as always wanting to be a teacher.
 This desire began from humble beginnings in inner city Los Angeles.
 Since then, he's made it his mission to attain a quality education.
 This drive led him to UC Berkeley.
 Since then, he's modified he mission to include his students.
 In his short career in education, he has pushed students to excel in and value their education as their most precious possession.
 It is with this drive and desire that he joined the middle school to teach the founding class of 7th graders.
 When not dissecting chicken wings in class, or advising the GMS rock band, he can be found climbing boulders or reading young adult literature.

 Laura teaches Humanities 9 and AP English Literature; she particularly loves teaching Sula by Toni Morrison, Purple Hibiscus by Chimamanda Adichie, Metamorphosis by Kafka, and Twelfth NIght by Shakespeare.
 She is the Humanities Department Coordinator, the sponsor for the Gay Straight Alliance, and runs Gateway's dance program.
 She earned her undergraduate degree in Environmental Sociology from Cornell, and her master's degree in English Education from Brown.
 Before coming to Gateway, Laura taught in DC Public Schools and in the Dominican Republic.
 When not at school, she can be found with her wife, at a dance studio, or in a canoe.
 She lives in Berkeley.